Sunscald on Peppers – Causes and How to Prevent It

 When you are planning your garden, it is important to consider where each plant should go.
 Peppers are relatively short and require lots of sunlight.
 Usually, you’ll want to keep them out in the sun as long as possible.

-However, while your plants are still young and transitioning to the outdoors, providing some shade during the mid-day sun can help.
-I have had success using floating row cover shade cloth to create a makeshift hoop house for this purpose.
+However, while your plants are still young and transitioning to the outdoors, providing some shade during the hottest part of the day can help.
+I have had success using shade cloth over our low tunnels for this purpose.

 If you don’t want to use artificial shade, consider planting taller plants on the western side of your peppers.
 Tomatoes, sunflower, or various perennial plants can be used to cast partial shade during the more intense parts of the day.